Healthy flour is only to be had really if you have a grinder.

 Healthy flour doesn't come cheap after paying for the mill but the alternative is that every month you'll be forking out for vitamin E and omega 3 softgels, not to mention all the other goodies in your own home ground wheat; the calcium for example.

 That 9 percent is massive.
-Fewer than 5% of Americans are enjoying the recommended 3 ounces per day.
+Fewer than 5% of Americans are enjoying the recommended 3 ounces of whole grains per day.

 More, simply replacing one portion of white bread, with a slice of 100% wholewheat reduces your overall mortality by 8 percent.
 Less of that other nasty too; colorectal cancer.